7 Tips for Learning Vocabulary in English (Basic, A-Level)

 - Listening to materials you choose (podcasts, radio, music, and so on).

-- Speaking about a variety of topics whenever possible and paying attention to the vocabulary people use.
+- Speaking about different topics whenever possible, paying attention to new words, and then using the words yourself.

-- Writing about topics you choose (keeping a journal, writing a blog, and so on), trying to use the words you are learning and looking up words you do not know.
+- Writing about topics you choose (keeping a journal, writing a blog, and so on) and using the words you are learning and looking up words you do not know.

 Snap Language (and Snap Language Learner) is always developing (or building) new materials for English-language learners.
 Take a look at our reading materials and YouTube videos.